rivermont/spidy/README.md

 # License
 We used the [Gnu General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (see [LICENSE](https://github.com/rivermont/spidy/blob/master/LICENSE)) as it was the license that best suited our needs.<br>
-Honestly, if you link to this repo and credit `rivermont` and `Falconwarriorr`, and you aren't selling spidy in any way, then we would love for you to distribute it.<br>
+Honestly, if you link to this repo and credit `rivermont` and `FalconWarriorr`, and you aren't selling spidy in any way, then we would love for you to distribute it.<br>
 Thanks!